ArcayuS8/Mi-Portafolio-Web/README.md

 - 📫 How to reach me **jmaspera8@gmail.com**

-- 😄 To see my web portfolio **download** the folder named *"Mi Portafolio Web"*.
-Then you will see my website by openning the "index.html" file. **No installation necessary**.
+- 😄 To see my web portfolio, **download** the folder named *"Mi Portafolio Web"*.
+Then you will see my website by openning the "index.html" file.

+- ⚒ On my website you can also see all my projects.

+- ❌ **No installation necessary**.

 <h3 align="left">Connect with me:</h3>
 <p align="left">